 Our students gain a variety of skills from working across disciplines and studying abroad.
 American and Canadian studies graduates adapt easily to such professions as management, business, public services, teaching, law, media, postgraduate work and academia.
 The modules on contemporary culture are very useful to those students who enter media-related work, such as advertising, journalism, radio and television.
 A number of our graduates go to North America for careers or further study.

-94% of undergraduates from the School of Cultures, Languages and Area Studies had secured work or further study within six months of graduation.
-The average starting salary was £21,000 with the highest being £60,000.*
+94% of undergraduates from the School of Cultures, Languages and Area Studies secured work or further study within six months of graduation. £21,000 was the average starting salary, with the highest being £60,000.*

 * Known destinations of full-time home undergraduates who were available for employment, 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.